musicslayer/self_publish_book/README.md

 Once the Word document is 100% finished, then you "print" the manuscript to a PDF file using CutePDF Writer.
 What you see in this PDF is EXACTLY what the reader will see when the book is printed, so make sure it is correct!

 ### Cover File
 In addition to the manuscript, you will need a PDF file containing the front cover, back cover, and spine artwork.
-See the section "Cover File" below for tips on creating this.
+See the section [Cover File](#cover-file-2) for tips on creating this.

 ### Upload
 Upload to Google and Amazon.